 Whatever you use, the most important thing is to empty the box or drawers at the end of the day.
 Every single day…..ok, well, maybe every other day.
 Either part of your afternoon routine or your morning one.
 With this simple tip, I hope you feel better prepared and organized to take on your day and be the most SUCCESSFUL you can be.
 YAY!!!

 I hope you can join me at “The Playground”, a newsletter I send with exclusive freebies, tips, and inspiration.
 This year you’ll get earlybird access to the printed planners and all the inside scoop!

 Looking to get organized with all your other paperwork?
-Check out the NEW PRETTY BASIC BINDER!!!
+Check out the Teacher Binder Bundle!!!
 Remember, yearly updates on the calendars are free!